 Diversity theme (some are protected characteristics) Benchmark organisation(s) Words, acronyms and terms they use, which Sustain uses as the benchmark.
-Note that some other terms can be used, provided there is a good contextual reason for doing so Action on Diversity Standard practice by members of our network We refer to action on diversity as Diversity, Equity and Inclusion (DEI, in this order - not EDI) but prefer to expand this in the Sustain context to either Diversity, Equity, Inclusion and Racial Justice or Diversity, Equity, Inclusion and Anti-Racism.
+Note that some other terms can be used, provided there is a good contextual reason for doing so Action on Diversity Standard practice by members of our network We refer to action on diversity as Equity, Diversity and Inclusion (EDI, in this order - not DEI) but prefer to expand this in the Sustain context to either Equity, Diversity, Inclusion and Racial Justice or Equity, Diversity, Inclusion and Anti-Racism.
+We may occasionally use REDI - Race, Equity, Diversity and Inclusion - which is the term used by partner Food Matters , for their programme on these issues.
 Equity Emerging practice by members of our network We prefer to use equity and inequity rather than equalities and inequalities, but context matters and this is not a hard-and-fast rule.
 Age First Steps Nutrition Trust Babies; infants; young children.
 School Food Matters Children; school children; students.
 UK Youth; Local Government Association Young people; care-experienced young people; young people with experience of care.
 Age UK Older people; people in later life.
 We avoid using elderly, old or vulnerable.

-Disability Disability Rights UK Civil Service guide to disability British Deaf Association RNIB Mencap Disabled people; people with learning disabilities; people with learning difficulties.
-Deaf people (British Deaf Association uses a capital D); hearing impaired people.
+Disability Disability Rights UK Civil Service quide to disability British Deaf Association RNIB Mencap Disabled people; people with learning disabilities; people with learning difficulties.
+Deaf people; hearing impaired people.
+Note: British Deaf Association uses a capital D for Deaf; we use lowercase but can use capital D in some contexts if preferred.
 Blind people; partially sighted people; people affected by sight loss; people with visual impairment.
 Do not use 'the blind', 'the deaf', 'the disabled'.
 We avoid saying a person is 'suffering from' a condition; we prefer 'living with' a condition.
 Where possible, check with the person how they would like to be described.
 While some may prefer 'xx with a disability", others may prefer 'xx who is disabled'.
-Gender Stonewall GLAAD Surveymonkey Gender is a person's innate sense of their own gender, which may or may not correspond to the sex assigned at birth.
-When requesting gender information, include male, female and other or, ideally, an open text box to allow people to describe their identity for themselves.
+Gender Stonewall NICE quidance Gender is a person's innate sense of their own gender, which may or may not correspond to the sex assigned at birth.
+When requesting gender information, include male, female, non-binary and other or, ideally, an open text box to allow people to describe their identity for themselves.
 Include an option to opt out of gender questions in surveys.
 Non-binary is a term for people whose gender identity does not sit comfortably with man/male, or woman/female.
 Should only be used if someone self-identifies as non-binary.
-We describe a person who identifies as a man as a man; a person who identifies as a woman as a woman; and a person who identifies as non-binary.
-Gender reassignment All About Trans Transgender people; trans people; non-binary people.
-When writing about someone who identifies as trans or non-binary, we should use their preferred pronoun, if we know it: he/him; she/her; they/them.
 We describe a person who identifies as a man as a man; a person who identifies as a woman as a woman; and a person who identifies as non-binary as non-binary.
+Gender reassignment All About Trans Transgender people; trans people; non- binary people.